Tourists on motorbikes on the Galicia lighthouses route

 The magic of the Islas Cíes

-You’ll leave the seaside resort of Cangas do Morrazo, which looks out over the Islas Cíes, via the Castro (fortress) and the O Facho viewpoint.
+You’ll leave the seaside resort of Cangas do Morrazo, which looks out over the Islas Cíes, via the Castro and the O Facho viewpoint.
 Afterwards, head along the coast until you reach the strikingly beautiful Cabo Home lighthouse.
-And to round things off, there’s the Cruceiro de Hío, in the parish of Aldán, a monument that is part of Galicia’s ethnographic heritage.
+And, to finish, Cruceiro do Hío, ethnographic heritage of Galicia, will be waiting for you.
 There’s a campsite in the municipality that you can use if you need to.

 • Panoramic view of the Islas Cíes